RMerl/asuswrt-merlin/README-merlin.txt

 * WakeOnLan *
-There's a new Tools section on the web interface.
+There's a WOL tab under the new Tools menu.
 From there you can enter a target computer's MAC address to send it a WakeOnLan packet.
 You can also create a list of MAC addresses that will be stored in nvram, and on which you can click afterward to wake up one of the listed computers, without